mrocklin/blog/_posts/work/2018-12-12-gpu-python-challenges.md

          return desc
     ```

--   A standard way for developers to write basic code that runs on all
+-   A standard way for developers to write backend-agnostic array code.
-    backends.
-Currently the best approach to this seems to be to use Numpy
+    Currently my favorit approach to this is to use Numpy functions as a lingua
-    functions as a lingua franca, but allow the frameworks to hijack those
+    franca, but allow the frameworks to hijack those functions and interpret
-    functions and interpret them as they will.
+    them as they will.

     This has been proposed and accepted within Numpy itself in
     [NEP-0018](https://www.numpy.org/neps/nep-0018-array-function-protocol.html)